1936 Auckland Rugby League season: Round 14

 It was decided that the 2 postponed matches from round 13 would only be played if necessary.
 Going into the final round of matches the points table saw the following points for each team: Manukau 17, Richmond 16, Devonport 16, Mount Albert 15, Ponsonby 12, Marist 11, City 9, and Newton 4.
 Mount Albert, Ponsonby, City and Newton all had played one less game but after the final round of matches Manukau progressed to 19 competition points with their easy 26–6 win over Newton.
-Richmond trailed them by 1 point but had completed all of their matches while Devonport were 2 points further back so had no chance of overhauling Manukau therefore the 2 postponed matches were not necessary and thus the Fox Memorial for 1936 had been decided with Manukau winning their first ever title.
-The round also saw the debut of A. Beyer for Richmond.
-He had previously represented Auckland at rugby union.
+Richmond trailed them by 1 point but had completed all of their matches while Devonport were 2 points further back so had no chance of overhauling Manukau.
+If Mount Albert had defeated Marist they would have moved to 17 points and a win over City would have necessitated a playoff with Manukau for the title, however they were upset 13-10 by rivals Marist, therefore the 2 postponed matches were not necessary.
+And thus the Fox Memorial for 1936 had been decided with Manukau winning their first ever title in their first season back in the senior competition since 1913.
+The side had been ably captained by Steve Watene who was the only player to transfer from another Auckland senior side.
+The final round also saw the debut of Andy Beyer for Richmond.
+He had previously represented Otahuhu and Auckland at rugby union.
+He played at fullback which meant Jack Greenwood moved to the wing and George Tittleton played in the unusual position of second row with Alf Broadhead.
+City were unlucky to lose 10 points to 2 to Richmond and led 2-0 at halftime before losing Jackie Rata to injury after he had been displaying "billiant form".
+The result meant that Richmond finished runners up after failing to defence the title they won in 1934 and 1935.
+Mt Albert had a bad day with Bert Schultz unable to play and forward Clarrie Petersen playing in his place on the wing.
+Then the other Schultz brothers, John and (captain) Len went off injured in the first spell with one replaced by Lance Evans who was on debut after moving from Christchurch.
+Mt Albert's Des Herring who was playing on the back of the scrum scored all their points with two tries both of which he converted and he "emerged with honours thick upon him".
+For Marist Reginald Haslam was their outstanding back in their 13-10 win.
+In Ponsonby's win their backs stood out with Brian Riley scoring three tries on the wing, and Arthur Kay scoring one at centre and Walter Stockely another at five eighth.
+For Devonport their fullback, George Kerr "played a great game" and was said to be the best fullback in Auckland currently.